 Yes.
 Whether you are an audiologist delivering paediatric services, an audiologist working with adult clients, or someone with professional or personal interest in the field of paediatric audiology, you will have the opportunity to comment on the draft.

-We are holding online focus groups in December 2020 to discuss the tasks involved in particular areas of paediatric audiology.
+We held online focus groups in December 2020 to discuss the tasks involved in particular areas of paediatric audiology.
+In attendance at these focus groups were audiologists providing services to paediatric clients, parents who access paediatric audiological services for their infant or child, and consumer representatives of such parents.

-Informed by these task lists, we will develop a first draft of the Paediatric Competency Standards.
-Other audiologists and all interested parties will then be invited to comment on the draft in 2021.
+Informed by these task lists, we are now developing a first draft of the Paediatric Competency Standards.
+Other audiologists and all interested parties, including audiologists delivering paediatric services, audiologists working in other areas, parents, consumer representatives of parents, or someone with a professional or personal interest in the field of paediatric audiology, will then be invited to comment on the draft in 2021.

 If you are an Audiology Australia member, you will receive communications through your email address registered with AudA.
 For all others, we invite you to email us to register your interest.
 You will be added to our contact lists and will receive an invitation to comment on the project and the draft when it has been developed.